guillermooo/sublime-undocs/source/extensibility/packages.rst

    Located in ``<Data>/../Packages``.

 **user packages**
-   Installed by the user
-   to extend Sublime Text's functionaility.
+   Installed or created by the user to extend Sublime Text's functionality.
    They are not part of Sublime Text, and are always contributed by users or third parties.